gravitee-io/gravitee-platform-docs/docs/apim/getting-started/hybrid-deployment/hybrid-deployment-on-kubernetes.md

 From this file, we can see that:

-* All the management components have been disabled to prevent their deployment — management API, management UI, and developer portal
+* All the management components have been disabled to prevent their deployment — management API, Management Console, and Developer Portal
 * We have enabled `http` management mode for the gateway, and we use this link to mount all the required information in the Gateway to be able to process API calls

 <figure><img src="https://docs.gravitee.io/images/apim/3.x/installation/hybrid/hybrid_deployment_http.png" alt=""><figcaption><p>APIM gatewaye cluster</p></figcaption></figure>